VariantSync/Vatras/src/Framework/Definitions.lagda.md

 ```

 The semantic domain of variability languages is given by a finite, non-empty indexed set of variants.
-It is an indexed because two different configurations might yield the same variant (e.g., if there is an unused feature, or toggling a certain feature has no effect because all of its atoms already dead based on another selection).
+It is an indexed set because two different configurations might yield the same variant (e.g., if there is an unused feature, or toggling a certain feature has no effect because all of its atoms already dead based on another selection).
 ```agda
 IndexedVMap : Size → 𝔸 → Set → Set
 IndexedVMap i A I = IndexedSet I